vaibhavsabnis/vaibhavsabnis.github.io/_posts/2023-08-23-digital-resume-vaibhav.md

 _Below is a brief time-lapse of my key **professional** milestones_ ( To learn bit more about me, please visit [this]({{site.baseurl}}/digital-intro "Vaibhav's Introduction") link or browse through the [site-map]({{ site.baseurl }}/about/) !! ):

+#### 2021
+* Joined Meta (f.ka.
+Facebook) as Engineering Manager to setup a 0 --> 1 team in NYC focused on ML Model Evaluation and Explainable Infra.
+The team and products have grown exponential, helping save Meta about ~1Bn / year on average.

 #### 2020
 * Joined Goldman Sachs as Sr. Engineering Manager for the Core-Engineering department (SecDB architecture).